rust-lang/cargo/src/doc/src/reference/environment-variables.md

   location of this directory.
 Once a crate is cached it is not removed by the clean command.
   For more details refer to the [guide](../guide/cargo-home.md).
+* `CARGO_CONFIG_STOP_SEARCH_PATH` --- Cargo stops searching for
+  `.cargo/config.toml` files after reaching this directory, inclusive.
+Ancestor directories above this path will not be searched.
+Relative paths are resolved relative to the current working directory.
+When this is set, Cargo also does not load `$CARGO_HOME/config.toml`.
 * `CARGO_TARGET_DIR` --- Location of where to place all generated artifacts, relative to the current working directory.
 See [`build.target-dir`] to set via config.